 6.1 Part 3 of the Housing Act 2004 enables local authorities to introduce a selective licensing designation where they can demonstrate that there are a large number of privately rented homes that are being poorly managed, and that this is causing problems for the tenants or members of the public.
 If the scheme is approved, each affected property in the proposed area will be required to obtain a licence and comply with the licence conditions.
 Licence conditions include ensuring the property is safe and that all safety certificates can be provided including fire safety.
 All landlords must be 'fit and proper' and be able to demonstrate that they are fit to be a landlord.
-Landlords must be able to demonstrate that they are aware of their tenants' rights.
+Landlords must be able to demonstrate that they have adequate procedures in place to manage any anti-social behaviour from their tenants and they are aware of their tenants' rights.